ZoneMinder/zmeventnotification/docs/guides/faq.rst

 10. Some other notes:

+-  If you are not using machine learning hooks, make sure you comment out the ``hook_script`` line in ``[hook]``.
+If you have not setup the scripts correctly, if will fail and not send a push.

 -  If you don't see an entry in ``tokens.txt`` (typically in ``/var/lib/zmeventnotification/push``) then your phone is not registered to get push.
 Kill zmNinja, start the app, make sure the